How to build your personal brand

 How much thought do you give to your personal branding?

-As a freelancer or solopreneur, you can build your personal brand in different ways - from creating content and utilising social media channels to attending face-to-face events and networking.
+You can build your personal brand in different ways - from creating content and utilising social media channels to attending face-to-face events and networking.

 Here are my recommendations and quick wins for anyone new to self-employment or those more experienced and looking for some fresh ideas.